 1. Who should apply for a Wavemaker Fellowship?

-Anyone with higher education loan debt and who is employed, or has an offer of employment, in Rhode Island with a private company, non-profit, or university in a STEM field is encouraged to apply.
+Professionals with higher education loan debt and who is employed, or has an offer of employment in Rhode Island with a private company, non-profit, or university in a STEM field is encouraged to apply.

 2. What is considered a STEM field?

-To qualify, your employment must primarily consist of work in one or more of the following covered fields: life, natural, or environmental sciences; computer, information, or software technology; advanced mathematics or finance; engineering; industrial design or other commercially related design field; or medicine or medical device technology.
-Qualifying occupations are listed here.
+To qualify, your employment must primarily consist of work in one or more of the following covered fields: life, natural or environmental sciences; computer, information or software technology; advanced mathematics or finance; engineering; industrial design or other commercially related design field; or medicine or medical device technology.
+Examples of qualifying occupations are listed here.
 Note, this is not an exhaustive list of eligible occupations.
 All occupations will be reviewed for eligibility requirements using information gathered during the application process.

 3. What higher education student loan debt expenses are eligible for reimbursement?